Chocobozzz/PeerTube/support/doc/server/code.md

   * Run PostgreSQL and create the database `peertube_dev`.
   * Run `npm run dev:server` to run the server, watch server files modifications and restart it automatically.
 The server (API + client) listen on `localhost:9000`.

-The `NODE_ENV=test` is set to speed up communications between pods (see [constants.ts](https://github.com/Chocobozzz/PeerTube/blob/master/server/initializers/constants.ts)).
+The `NODE_ENV=test` is set to speed up communications between instances (see [constants.ts](https://github.com/Chocobozzz/PeerTube/blob/master/server/initializers/constants.ts)).

 `npm run help` gives you all available commands.

-If you want to test the decentralization feature, you can easily run 3 pods by running `npm run play`.
-The pods password are `test1`, `test2` and `test3`.
+If you want to test the decentralization feature, you can easily run 3 instances by running `npm run play`.
+The instances password are `test1`, `test2` and `test3`.

 ## Architecture